juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 ### Opening existentials

-A value of existential type can be *opened* - that is, the underlying concrete type of the value can be extracted and 'bound' to an anonymous type parameter within a certain scope.
-This greatly increases the power of existential types.

-#### `Self` requirements

 The *Associated Types* section above discusses runtime narrowing of existential types using `as?` and similar keywords.
 However, `as?` casting only operates on a single existential type in isolation; it does not allow a user to take two different existential types and compare their `Self` values.

 An example illustrates this problem.
 Two different existential types are both `Equatable`.
 Since they are both `Equatable`, it's *possible* that their values might be comparable using `==`.
 However, this is only true if the underlying concrete types of the values are identical: